 High quality and great selection mean the sky’s the limit in the application of wood look tile today!

 Porcelain tile that looks like wood is resilient, water resistant, and so similar in appearance to the real thing you might be tempted to reach out and touch it to make sure it’s tile!
 Grout lines and tile rigidity are what give it away on close inspection, but for durability and resistance to moisture, it’s a fantastic option for bathroom floors, shower or accent walls behind tubs and messy spaces like laundry rooms and mudrooms.

 Apply Wood Grain Porcelain Tile as Flooring in Your Bathroom

-Hide the Grout
+Minimize the Grout

-Get the Look You Like for Less
+Get the Look You Like with Less Maintenance

 Shower Wall Application

 Wood look tile accent walls are a great way to add texture to any space, but the contrast between that and sleek plumbing fixtures makes it especially affective in a bathroom remodel.
 Because it’s tile, there’s no need to worry about the expansion of the pieces due to high humidity like you would if you installed real wood on the wall.

 Project by Jeff King & Company via Houzz